 Introduction to Photoshop Software

-- Before October 2002 Photoshop’s naming was based upon version numbers.
-But after the introduction of Creative Suite branding each new version name is designated with CS and a number, for example, the eighth version of Photoshop was designated as CS and ninth version as CS2.
+- Before October 2002, Photoshop’s naming was based upon version numbers.
+But after the introduction of Creative Suite branding, each new version name is designated with CS and a number; for example, the eighth version of Photoshop was designated as CS and the ninth version as CS2.
 So we have a version from CS to CS6.
 Again after the introduction of Creative Cloud Branding in June 2013, each new version name is named with CC and the year.
 We have the version from Photoshop CC to Photoshop CC 2019.
 Each new version has some additional features compared to the previous version.
 The current version of Photoshop is Photoshop Mix.

 - There are many features of Photoshop like Pen tool, Clone stamp tool, shape tools, measuring and navigation tools, selection tool, cropping, slicing, moving, marquee, lasso, magic wand, eraser, video editing, 3D extrusion, mobile integration, camera raw, 3D printing tool, color replacement tool, etc.

 How to Create Metal Text Effect in Photoshop?